vinli/docs/web/trip-services/index.rst

 Get Details of a Trip
 `````````````````````

 For each trip, more detailed information regarding overall trip statistics is available here.
-This includes start and stop location as well as a few other statistical information which may be of interest.
+This includes start and stop location as well as other statistical information which may be of interest.
 These items include:

 * `averageLoad` - average engine load (in percent) of the trip
 * `averageMovingSpeed` - average speed while the vehicle was in motion (eliminates times when the vehicle had a speed of 0)